WhiZTiM/UbjsonCpp/README.md

 Please see [UBJSON Official Website][ubjson_website]
 <br />
 #### About This Library
-UjsonCpp is a UBJSON Library that enables a client to seamlessly stream In/Out UBEXF encoded data from a StreamSource.
+UjsonCpp is a UBJSON Library that enables a client to seamlessly stream In/Out UBJ encoded data from a StreamSource.
 The StreamSource is a template type that can be substituted provided it meets the Concept requirements.
 For example, std::ostream, std::istream and Boost.Asio can seamless be plugged in.

 This library has been implemented using *C++14*, as part of the timl (Timothy's Libraries) for public use.